andrewiankidd/pi-k3s-gitops/docs/src/content/docs/guides/Netboot/3-os-prep.md

 We need to mount the partitions contained within the image so we can properly extract the contents.

-To do this the easy way, you can mount the image with with `losetup -Pf` which will automatically figure out partition info of the provided file and create loop devices for each partition
+To do this the easy way, you can mount the image with with `losetup -Pf <image-file> --show` which will automatically figure out partition info of the provided file and create loop devices for each partition
 ```
 root@ubuntuvm:~$ losetup -Pf ./download/extracted/2023-12-11-raspios-bookworm-arm64-lite.img --show
 /dev/loop100
 ```
-The command will return the name of the loop device being used, the partitions will be mounted as `p${Index}` suffixed devices, which can be mounted as normal:
+The command will return the name of the loop device being used, the partitions will be available as `p${Index}` suffixed devices, which can be mounted like so:
 ```
 mount /dev/loop100p1 /mnt/tmp-img-boot
 mount /dev/loop100p2 /mnt/tmp-img-os